bluzelle/blzjs/readme.md

 Read below for detailed documentation on how to use the Bluzelle database service.

 <p class="callout info">
-The Bluzelle JavaScript library works with [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to model asynchronous behavior.
-Ensure that dependent calls to the Bluzelle database are within `.then()` blocks or within [asynchronous functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
+The Bluzelle JavaScript library works with promises (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to model asynchronous behavior.
+Ensure that dependent calls to the Bluzelle database are within `.then()` blocks or within asynchronous functions (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
 Also ensure that promises exceptions are caught and handled.
 </p>

 <p class="callout info">